 Northwest Notes: Gobert, Reid, Braun, Jokic, Blazers

-Rudy Gobert recognized that if he opted into his player option that would have been worth close to $47MM this offseason, it would have hindered the chances of the Timberwolves re-signing key pieces in Naz Reid, Nickeil Alexander-Walker and Julius Randle.
+Rudy Gobert recognized that if he picked up his 2025/26 player option that would have been worth close to $47MM, it would have hindered the chances of the Timberwolves re-signing key pieces, including Naz Reid, Nickeil Alexander-Walker and Julius Randle.
 That’s why, according to The Athletic’s Jon Krawczynski, he sought after a “win-win” deal in re-signing for the three-year, $110MM deal that has an annual average value of $36.7MM.

 My next year contract was really high,” Gobert said.
 “So being able to allow the team to keep our guys, that was the win for the Timberwolves.
 But being able to keep me for a longer term was great for both of us.

-According to Krawczynski, Gobert recognizes that his best shot at a championship might be continuing to develop what the Wolves built upon last year in their trip to the Western Conference Finals.
-From the sound of it, he wasn’t interested in potentially opting out of that previous deal and signing elsewhere to chase rings with another team.
+According to Krawczynski, Gobert recognizes he has a shot at a championship by sticking with the Timberwolves and continuing to build on the progress the team made last season en route to the Western Conference Finals.
+From the sound of it, he wasn’t interested in the idea of opting out of current contract and signing elsewhere to chase rings with another team.

-The two sides were actually close to not agreeing to a deal, per Krawczynski, as Gobert sought a four-year deal that the Wolves weren’t able to offer.
-But just moments before opening night tipped off, Gobert agreed to the extension after thinking about his appreciation for coach Chris Finch, respect for teammate Anthony Edwards and the fact that he wanted to help his teammates get paid.
+The two sides were actually close to not agreeing to a deal, per Krawczynski, as Gobert sought a four-year contract that the Wolves weren’t comfortable offering.
+But Gobert, mindful of his appreciation for coach Chris Finch, his respect for teammate Anthony Edwards, and the fact that he wanted to help his teammates get paid, ultimately agreed to sign an extension just moments before opening night tipped off.

 It’s never been about money, but even more at this point in my career, it’s about being where I feel at home and where I can win championships,” Gobert said.
 “These guys, from players to coaches to organization embrace me and believed in me and gave me the opportunity to be the best version of myself on and off the court, and also make me grow.

-This is another unique example as to how the NBA’s strict guidelines for over-apron teams are impacting decision making.
-The Wolves already traded long-time franchise staple Karl-Anthony Towns to shed future salary, and Gobert’s decision to sacrifice short-term money showed he recognized the need for long-term security and a better chance to win and support his teammates in this newer era.
+The Wolves’ situation serves as an example of how the NBA’s strict guidelines for apron teams are impacting decision making.
+The team already traded long-time franchise staple Karl-Anthony Towns to shed future salary, and Gobert’s decision to sacrifice short-term money showed he recognized the need for long-term security and a better chance to win and support his teammates in this newer era.

 For him to think about the next person, that’s dope,” Reid said.
 “That’s really unselfish.
 I know a lot of people wouldn’t do that, but he would.
 He’s showing it now.
 I’m happy that he’s thinking about me and this team.
 That means he wants to win.